 Everyone thinks the bully is the other person

 This is the reason the anti-bully movement is so popular–and why it's failing so miserably: everyone thinks the bully is the other person.
 Hitler and his followers were convinced that the Jews are the ultimate bullies and saw themselves as the ultimate anti-bully crusaders.

 Just replace the word “Jew” with “bully” and you will realize that the anti-bully movement bears a striking resemblance to the Nazi campaign against the Jews.

-Granted, unlike the Nazis, we are not killing those we label bullies.
+Granted, unlike the Nazis, we are not killing those we label bullies (though some people have done so).
 We are merely running public campaigns of intolerance against them, passing increasingly tough laws to eliminate their power, and demanding their strict punishment or expulsion from school.

 But the Nazis didn’t exterminate the Jews immediately, either.
 They first used the media to campaign against them.
 Then they passed increasingly tough laws limiting their power.
 Then they tried to expel them to other countries, but few countries wanted more Jews.
 Only when these efforts failed to solve their “Jewish problem” did they embark on the “final solution” of genocide.
 Unless there is a major crisis in society, our government is not going to engage in the extermination of bullies.
 We will stick to intolerance, humiliation and punishment.

 But we should not be overly proud of ourselves for refraining from genocide against bullies.
 We are essentially no better than the Europeans of WWII.
 The main reason we are not killing bullies is because bullies are not a discreet, identifiable minority group, like Jews or Gypsies or Islamic State.
 The bullies are not “them”; they are “us.”
 We are only thrilled with anti-bully crusades until we get a call from the school principal notifying us that our child is a bully, or a colleague files a bullying complaint against us with Human Resources.